apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump campaign says US intelligence warned of Iran assassination threats**
+**Ukraine’s president calls for unspecified global ‘action’ to force Russia into peace**

-You can read more about it [here](https://www.bbc.com/news/articles/cd0z2394ey2o).
+You can read more about it [here](https://apnews.com/article/un-ukraine-zelenskyy-russia-peace-territorial-blinken-db3954c29fa826601f42101e05fd6db0).

 ## Requirements
 - Python 3.8